isomerpages/moe-konghwasch/_about-khs/校长献词 Principal's Message.md

 and gratitude in service of the community and nation.</p>
 <p><strong>"Learners with Thinking Minds" </strong>exemplifies the intricate
-relationship between learning and thinking, echoing an adage from the Analects of Confucius: " Learning without thinking is useless, thinking without learning is dangerous."
+relationship between learning and thinking, echoing an adage from the Analects of Confucius: " Learning without thinking is futile, thinking without learning is dangerous."
 Learning extends beyond mere acquisition of knowledge to encompass deep thinking process.
 The school fosters an environment where Kong Hwaians are not only encouraged to engage actively in learning but